 Summary: This project grade separated the local street from railroad tracks by building an underpass for vehicular traffic under the railroad crossing in the cities of Anaheim and Placentia.
 Construction began on November 9, 2012, and the improvements opened to traffic on June 28, 2014.
-Construction acceptance was obtained by the cities of Anaheim and Placentia in December 2014.
+Construction acceptance was obtained in December 2014.
 OCTA turned over maintenance responsibilities to the cities and completed the one-year warranty in December 2015 with no issues or claims identified.
 Funding reimbursement and closeout have been completed.